QuantEcon/lecture-python.myst/lectures/kalman_2.md

 \end{align}
 ```

-We cab further summarize the system as
+We can further summarize the system as

 ```{math}
 \begin{align}